HFrost0/danmakuC/README.md

 ## Install

-Currently, author only build py3.9 and py3.10 whl for macOS11 arm64 platform for version 0.1a0, in the specific platform you can use
+Currently, author only build python 3.9/3.10 whl for macOS11 arm64 and win amd64 platform for version 0.1a0, in these platforms you can use

 ```shell
 pip install danmakuC==0.1a0